qfwc258/circuidipity/content/2015-03-09-samsung-clp-310-printer.rst

 :slug: samsung-clp-310-printer
 :tags: ubuntu, linux, networks

-Connect a **Samsung CLP-310** to a repurposed netbook as server running Ubuntu 14.04 LTS and configure as printer for a home network.
+Connect a **Samsung CLP-310** to server running Ubuntu 14.04 LTS and configure as printer for a home network.

 Let's go!
 =========